ma-si/aist-git-tools/README.md

 About
 =====
-Information of the application repository data like this :
+Information of the application repository data like this:

 ![git toolbar for zend developer tools](https://github.com/ma-si/aist-git-tools/blob/master/data/docs/toolbar.png)